 The CSB pin should be tied to AVDD for applications that do not require SPI mode operation.
-By tying CSB high, all SCLK and SDIO information is ignored.
+Tying CSB high causes all SCLK and SDIO information to be ignored.

 RBIAS Pin

 To set the internal core bias current of the ADC, place a 10.0 k Ω , 1% tolerance resistor to ground at the RBIAS pin.